exponea/exponea-android-sdk/Documentation/push-notifications.md

 }
 ```

-Note that if the SDK previously received any additional data while no listener was attached to the callback, it will dispatch that data as soon as a listener is attached.
+Note that if the SDK previously received any additional data while no listener was attached to the callback, it will dispatch last received push notification data as soon as a listener is attached.

 > 👍
 >